Excitonic pattern formation from a wrinkling instability in a van der Waals heterostructure: Abstract

 \section{Abstract}

 We studied photoluminescence of spatially indirect excitons (IXs) in a MoSe$_2$/WSe$_2$ van der Waals heterostructure.
-We observed a quasi-periodic triangular pattern of IXs with the characteristic wavelength of the pattern $\sim 2.6$~$\mu$m.
+We observed a quasi-periodic triangular pattern of IXs with a characteristic spatial wavelength $\sim{}2.6\,\mu\mathrm{m}$.
+Our theoretical analysis using a F\"oppl-von K\'arm\'an theory finds an elastic instability that produces triangular patterns with micrometer-scale wavelengths.
+This mechanism is consistent with the wavelength, symmetry, excitation power dependence, and temperature dependence of the observed IX pattern.

 A spatial modulation of exciton luminescence is a basic phenomenon explored in various excitonic systems.
-Indirect excitons (IXs), also known as interlayer excitons, are composed of electrons and holes in separated layers~\cite{Lozovik1976}.
-Due to the layer separation, IX lifetimes are significantly longer than lifetimes of regular spatially direct excitons (DX)~\cite{Zrenner1992}.
-The long lifetime allows IXs to cool to low temperatures~\cite{Lozovik1976} and the efficient IX thermalization facilitates a spatial modulation of IX luminescence.
+Spatially indirect excitons (IXs), also known as interlayer excitons, are composed of electrons and holes in separated layers~\cite{Lozovik1976}.
+Due to the layer separation, IX lifetimes are significantly longer than those of regular spatially direct excitons (DXs)~\cite{Zrenner1992}.
+Their long lifetime allows IXs to cool to low temperatures~\cite{Lozovik1976} and the efficient IX thermalization facilitates a spatial modulation of IX luminescence.

-Various mechanisms can be responsible for modulations in excitonic systems.
-For instance, a periodic modulation of exciton luminescence can be caused by Turing instability driven by stimulated kinetics of exciton formation due to quantum degeneracy~\cite{Levitov2005, Levitov2005a}.
+Various mechanisms can drive modulations in excitonic systems.
+For instance, a periodic modulation of exciton luminescence can be caused by a Turing instability driven by stimulated kinetics of exciton formation due to quantum degeneracy~\cite{Levitov2005, Levitov2005a}.
 Studies of IXs in GaAs heterostructures led to the observation of the exciton ring modulation~\cite{Butov2002, Butov2004, Yang2015}, which is caused by this instability~\cite{Levitov2005}.
-The wavelength of this instability is controlled by density~\cite{Levitov2005} and varies in the range $\sim 9 - 40$~$\mu$m in the experiments~\cite{Butov2002, Butov2004, Yang2015}.
+The wavelength of this instability is controlled by density~\cite{Levitov2005} and varies in the range $9$--$40\,\mu\mathrm{m}$ in the experiments~\cite{Butov2002, Butov2004, Yang2015}.
 A triangular pattern of IXs due to this instability was predicted for electron-hole systems~\cite{Levitov2005a}.

 A modulation of exciton luminescence can also emerge due to attractive interaction.
 For instance, a modulation due to attractive interaction was observed in cold atoms~\cite{Strecker2002}.